EndlessSkyCommunity/endless-sky/docs/rfcs/formation_flying.md

       - Repeat arcs that reach a size of 0 will not repeat further.
       - The keyword 'alternating' indicates that every uneven repeating arc will fill from end to start instead of from start to end, similar to this keyword on lines.
       - A single arc can have multiple repeat sections.
-      - The keywords `originating` and `extending` work the same as for lines.